Visits to Hawaii

 the Hilton Waikoloa.
 Make reservations for 30 to 60 minutes before

-the sunset.
+that view.
 The view and gentle prevailing breeze

 is unforgettable.
 Just before sunset on weekends, a young man dressed as